twit96/PharaohsPhury_Phaser3/sources.md

 ## Sprites
 Location: '../assets/sprites/'

-### The following sprite assets were created by [Grey Huffines ](https://www.linkedin.com/in/grey-huffines-45364a137/) for this project using [aseprite ](https://www.aseprite.org/) animated sprite editor and pixel art tool.
+### The following sprite assets were created by [Grey Huffines ](https://www.linkedin.com/in/grey-huffines-45364a137/) for this project using [aseprite animated sprite editor and pixel art tool ](https://www.aseprite.org/).

  - Arrow
  - Bullet